-Promoting your autoresponder is important!
-So, you’ve put together a great autoresponder series, or are starting up a broadcast newsletter.
+Promoting your autoresponder is essential!
+So, you’ve put together a great autoresponder series or are starting up a broadcast newsletter.
 However, how do you get people on your list?

 Promotional Goodies for Your Autoresponder – The Freebie